PetrKorab/Arabica/docs/source/Heatmap.rst

 **Heatmap** plots n-gram-frequencies by time in a matrix and assigns a color to each frequency based on the value of the n-gram.

-The graph displays unigram (single words) and bigram frequencies over a monthly or yearly period, reflecting the time-series structure of the dataset.
+Graph displays unigram (single words) and bigram frequencies over a monthly or yearly period, reflecting the time-series structure of the dataset.

 ------------------------------------